 The quality of the oils used in the 1970's-80's was horrible compared to today.
 The old oils sludged up, burned, and turned to varnish over time.
-I remember a mechanic telling me he knew when a car used Quaker State oil by the amount of gunk in the bottom of the oil pan.
 That's why the "in-thing" back then was to change your oil every 2,500 miles, otherwise it dirtied up the motor.

 Well, motor oils in the past 25 years have come a LONG way, even more in the past decade because of the demands of turbos and exotic high-revving motors.
 The secret of oil quality has to do with the API rating.
 The first letter (S) means the oil is rated for a gasoline engine.
 The higher the second letter, the higher the levels of detergent, varnish inhibitors, viscosity improvers in the oil.
 The old ratings from the 1970's (SA, SB, SC, SD) are obsolete, while today the current ratings are SM.
 That's why today an engine with 50,000 miles will be nearly clean inside, while motors from the '70s have a brown film baked on everything.

 So changing your oil every couple of months isn't as critical as it used to be.
 The filter catches the dirt the same as it's always done, but the oil maintains it's slipperiness (viscosity) for well beyond 5,000+ miles now.
 The oil change Lube shops are having problems as a result.
 They still tell people to change oil every 3,000, while new cars manufacturers are saying 5-10,000.
 Times change.